rickb777/runtemplate/BUILTIN.md

 ## Simple Collections
 ### collections/collection.tpl

-This template generates a <Type>Collection interface for some specified type.
+This template generates a <Type1>Collection interface for some specified type.
 Use the `-type` parameter.
 The type can be a pointer to a type if preferred.

 The list and set templates (below) both implement this interface.

 ### collections/list.tpl

-This template generates a <Type>List for some specified type.
+This template generates a <Type1>List for some specified type.
 Use the `-type` parameter.
 The type can be a pointer to a type if preferred.

 The generated code is a simple wrapper around a slice of the type.
 It is not suitable for access by more